Aitia-IIOT/ah5-docs-java-spring/docs/general/general_config_props.md

 :fontawesome-solid-wrench: **server.address**

-IP address of the server.
+IP address of the server using HTTP(S) protocol (0.0.0.0 denotes all available IP addresses).

 :fontawesome-solid-wrench: **server.port**

-Port number of the server.
+Port number of the server for HTTP(S) protocol.

+:fontawesome-solid-wrench: **domain.name**

+The address the system will use to register itself into the local cloud's Service Registry.

+:fontawesome-solid-wrench: **service.registry.address**

+HTTP(S) Access address of the local cloud's Service Registry system.
+In case of the Service Registry itself, this property is not specified.

+:fontawesome-solid-wrench: **service.registry.port**

+HTTP(S) Access port of the local cloud's Service Registry system.
+In case of the Service Registry itself, this property is not specified.